VenVen

 It also tracks the operational stack a cart actually needs.
 State-specific mobile food permits.
 Commissary rules by jurisdiction.
 Equipment troubleshooting and maintenance logs for the La Marzocco or the Bunn that goes down on event morning.
 Routines for the Saturday checklist so the new barista does not forget the milk pitchers.

 Pricing is the other big one.
-After HoneyBook raised the Starter tier from $19 to $36/mo in February 2025 (an 89% jump), VenVen Pro at $29/mo (or $24/mo annual) is now cheaper than HoneyBook's entry plan.
+After HoneyBook repriced the Starter tier in 2025 (now $29/mo on annual billing, $36 month-to-month, up from $19), VenVen Pro at $24/mo annual (or $29 monthly) undercuts HoneyBook's entry plan on both billing cycles.
 That was not true a year ago.
 It is now.

 Pros